-Because of COVID-19, I am required to take daily attendance, and I take this task seriously.
-Hence, I reserve the right to deduct up to 100 points from your Final Grade for excessive unexcused absences.
-There are some absences (egregious transportation issue, death of a pet, minor non-COVID-19-related illness) that do not fall under the University guidelines.
-We are all human and life happens.
-Please communicate with me so I do not mark your absence as unexcused.
+I reserve the right to deduct up to 100 points from your Final Grade for excessive unexcused absences.
+Some absences (egregious transportation issues, issues with a pet, minor non-COVID-19-related illness) do not fall under the University guidelines.
+We are all human, and life happens.
+Please communicate with me, so I do not mark your absence as unexcused.
 Imagine not showing up to work and not calling your employer - it's pretty much that serious.
 Read on: